People question most of all his courage.

 thought to be causing the plague.
 It's as simple as looking at the

-dates of the ~half million people who were burned to death.
+dates of the ~half million people who were burned to death in Europe.
 They were killed

 when the plague outbreaks occurred.
 It's the wrong time to murder